 The project has the necessary environmental licenses.
-The operating permit/licenses were issued by the state environmental agency, AGMA (Agência Goiana de Meio Ambiente), LO no. 731/2005 (see Figures 10a and 10b), issued on June 6th, 2006.
+The operating permit/licenses were issued by the state environmental agency, AGMA (Agência Goiana de Meio Ambiente), LO no. 731/2005, issued on June 6th, 2006.
 LI was issued on May 14th, 2004 and LP on April 27th, 2001.
 All documents related to operational and environmental licensing are public and can be obtained at the state environmental agency (AGMA-GO).